jdidion/atropos/README.md

 * More unit tests for compressed file handling, including
     * new --compression-format option
-    * Default use of stdout with single-end and interleaved input
 * Provide option for RNA-seq data that will trim polyA sequence.
 * Accept multiple input files.
 * Support SAM output.